South Korea fires warning shots at Russian military aircraft in its airspace | DW | 23.07.2019

 On Tuesday South Korea's Defense Ministry reported that the military fired warning shots after Russian planes entered national airspace.

-Multiple Russian military aircraft entered South Korea's airspace off the east coast, according to the Defense Ministry.
+Three Russian military aircraft entered South Korea's air defense identification zone off its east coast before one of them entered the country's territorial sky, according to the Defense Ministry.

-The ministry reported that Chinese military planes also intruded into its aerial identification zone on Tuesday, but gave no further details.
+South Korean jets then scrambled to the area to fire warning shots.

+The Russian plane left, but later returned and again violated South Korean airspace, the ministry reported.

 jm/mkg (AP, AFP)